sakshi050505/FDSCODES/README.md

-Codes for SPPU 2019 Fundamentals of Data Structure Practicals, MicroProject for Fundamentals of Data Structure Included (Python)
+Codes for SPPU 2019 Fundamentals of Data Structure Practicals, MiniProject for Fundamentals of Data Structure Included (C++) based on Prim's and Kruskal's Algorithm.